 Other Types of Diabetes

-Other types of diabetes are caused by various factors including mutations in genes, pancreatic diseases, disorders of the endocrine system, or the effects of medications.
+Other types of diabetes are caused by various factors including mutations in genes, pancreatic diseases, endocrine disorders, or the effects of medications.

-If you want to determine your type of diabetes, in addition to the basic methods, you can measure the concentration of “C-Peptide,” a byproduct of insulin secretion.
-By combining this measurement with the result of glucose stimulation test and kidney function tests, you can first determine whether you have type 1 diabetes.
-If not, it might be type 2 or another type.
+If you want to determine what type of diabetes you have, in addition to basic tests, you can measure the concentration of “C-Peptide,” a byproduct of insulin secretion.
+By combining this with the results of a glucose of glucose stimulation test and kidney function indicators, you can preliminarily assess whether you have type 1, type 2, or another type.

 If you’ve just been diagnosed with diabetes, you might wonder: Can diabetes be cured?